oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 The modularization also enabled the possibility of reducing the Java runtime to include, let's say, just the `java.base` if your application depends just on this module.
 By using the `jlink` tool, that is bundled with the JDK, you can create a micro runtime  with just the JDK modules you need.

 In this article we'll be covering how to develop a simple application with two modules: the `application` module that contains the web-facing classes and the `persistence` module that contains data access layer.
+We'll also be using a couple dependencies to illustrate how to use those on a modular application: `spring-boot-starter-data-mongodb` and `okta-spring-boot-starter`

 To go through this article you should have at least some basic understanding of Spring Boot, Maven, REST webservices principles and Docker installed.